davide-belli/davide-belli/README.md

 ## Hi there 👋

-I am a Senior ML Research Engineer at Qualcomm AI. 🔭
+I am a Staff ML Researcher at Qualcomm AI. 🔭
 I am currently working on LLM efficiency and Agentic AI. 💬

 I previously worked on: